mahaloz/ctf-wiki-en/docs/misc/archive/zip.md

 - Encrypted password is very long

-Instead of brute forcing the password of zip file , we can brute force the contents of the plaintext file (usually strings) to obtain what we want.
+Instead of brute-forcing the password of zip file , we can brute force the contents of the plaintext file (usually strings) to obtain what we want.

 For example, we created a new `flag.txt` with the content `123` and encrypt it with the password `!QAZXSW@#EDCVFR$`.